-The “Term” in term life refers to the number of years the premiums are locked in, such as 10, 15, 20, 25 and 30.
-At the end of the initial term, the premiums go up every year thereafter to age 95 or 100.
+The “Term” in term life refers to the number of years the premiums are locked in.
+At the end of the policy’s initial term, the premiums go up every year thereafter to age 100.

-Term is a great value for young families when they need it most.
-The coverage is high and the premiums are low, especially on a 10-year policy.
-The challenge is that Term will age you out and could force you to look at purchasing a new policy.
-For example, a 25-year old purchases a 20-year term policy, but at age 45 finds they still need life insurance.
-The annual premium increase will be substantial and likely force you to shop for a new policy.
+Term is excellent value for young families.
+The coverage is high, and the premiums are low, especially on a 10-year policy.
+But if you’re not careful you could “term out” and be forced to shop for a new policy.
+For example, a 25-year-old purchases a 20-year term policy, but at age 45 finds they still need life insurance.
+The annual premium increases will be substantial.
 That is not where you want to find yourself, especially if your health has declined.
-You will pay higher than normal rates, or may even be uninsurable.
-In which case you will be stuck with your term policy because you have no other option.
+You will pay higher than normal rates in a new policy or may even be uninsurable.
+In which case you will keep your expensive 20-year term policy because you have no other option.

-For people in their 40’s and beyond we strongly recommend permanent insurance.
-Here’s why.
-A permanent policy taken out at age 45 and structured to age 100 will act much like a term policy because the premiums will be level like term insurance, but for the rest of your life.
+For people in their late 40’s and beyond we recommend Permanent Insurance.
+A permanent policy taken out at age 48 and structured to age one hundred will act much like a term policy because the premiums will be level like term insurance, but for the rest of your life.
 The premiums are higher than term for a good reason.
 The cost of insuring your life rises as you age, so the higher premiums paid in the early years of a permanent policy offset the higher cost of insurance in the later years of your life.
 You receive equal value in the long run for the premiums paid.

-Beyond that, a nice feature of permanent policies is they build up a cash surrender value.
-If you do not want to keep the policy to age 100, you can surrender it and get cash back.
+A nice feature of permanent policies is they build up cash value.
+If you do not want to keep the policy to age one hundred, you can surrender it and get cash back.
 The cash accrues earnings as well.
-And there is another twist.
-You can structure a permanent policy to become “paid up” after a certain number of years.
+You can even structure a permanent policy to become “paid-up” after a certain time.
 That means you could pay in for a limited time such as 20 years, and the policy would have enough cash value to then make its own premium payments for the rest of your life.